No matter what sport you play or how much you work out in the gym, bruises, sprains, strains, and other incidents are common.

 Lean on your side against a stability ball with your legs extended out and hold a dumbbell in one hand with an overhand grip.
 With arm extended straight out, raise your arm across your body until it passes the shoulder joint.
 Slowly lower the dumbbell back in a controlled manner.
 Use a light dumbbell.
 Kee reps at 10-12 per arm.
 If you don’t have a stability ball, lie down prone on a bench and perform this exercise with both arms simultaneously.

 Lie on your left side on a bench or on the floor with a dumbbell in your right hand in an overhand grip.
 The dumbbell should be touching the bench or floor with your right forearm across your stomach.
 Lift the weight by rotating your shoulder outward while keeping your arm against the side of your body.
 Continue to lift your arm until it’s perpendicular to the floor.
 Keep reps at 10-12 per set and rest 60-90 seconds between sets.
 Repeat for 2-3 sets.

-Lie on your back on the floor holding a kettlebell with your right hand over chest.
-Bend right knee and place foot on floor.
-Raise yourself off of the floor using your left hand as a post to come up to a standing position.
+Lie on your back on the floor holding a kettlebell with your right hand over your chest.
+Bend your right knee and place your foot on the floor.
+Raise yourself off the floor using your left hand as a post to come up to a standing position.
 Reverse the motion to return to the starting position.
-When you do the move with the bell in the left hand, bend the left knee.
+When you do the move with the bell in your left hand, bend your left knee.
 Add this movement to your shoulder routine, performing 3-5 reps on each arm.

 This corrective exercise targets your stabilizers around your shoulder blades.
 Hold a pair of light dumbbells by your sides with your thumbs pointing up.
 Start the exercise by raising your arms out in front of you, about 30 degrees off the center, not directly in front of your chest.
 Continue until your arms are parallel to the ground and then return to the starting position.
 Perform 3-4 sets of 8-10 reps.